ElucidataInc/polly-docs/docs/Apps/Screening & Sequencing Data/CRISPR Screening.md

 **Fastq files**

 Fastq files stores short read data from high throughput sequencing experiments.
-The sequence and quality scores are usually put into a single line each.These are files in fast.gz format.
+The sequence and quality scores are usually put into a single line each.
+These are files in fast.gz format.

 A FASTQ record has the following format: